peterddrummond/xspde_matlab/doc/source/projects.rst

 Here we note that:

 - ``Kubo`` defines the parameters and function handles, then runs the simulation.
-- :attr:`in.name` gives a name to identify the project.
+- :attr:`name` gives a name to identify the project.
-- :attr:`in.ensembles` specifies 400 samples in a parallel vector, repeated 16 times in series.
+- :attr:`ensembles` specifies 400 samples in a parallel vector, repeated 16 times in series.
-- :attr:`in.initial` initializes the input to ones; the noise ``v`` is used as it has the same lattice dimension as the ``a`` field.
+- :func:`initial` initializes the input to ones; the noise ``v`` is used as it has the same lattice dimension as the ``a`` field.
-- :attr:`in.da` is the function, :math:`da/dt=ia\zeta`, that specifies the equation being integrated.
+- :func:`da` is the function, :math:`da/dt=ia\zeta`, that specifies the equation being integrated.
-- :attr:`in.olabels` is a cell array with a label for the variable ``a`` that is averaged.
+- :attr:`olabels` is a cell array with a label for the variable ``a`` that is averaged.
 - :func:`xspde` runs the simulation and graphics program using data from the ``in`` structure.

 The function names can point to external files instead of those in the project file itself.
 This is useful when dealing with complex projects, or if you just want to change one function at a time.
 As no points or ranges were specified, here, default values of 51 points and a range of 10 are used.